Source-Controller/followDev/README.md

 I am a fullstack developer with a passion for learning new technologies and building ambitious & unique projects.
 Please learn more about me, my skills, and projects by reading below!

-#### ✨  About Oliver
+#### ✨  About Me

 ------------

-He love to SOLVE problems.
-He is a passionate full stack web developer.
-He can develop complex full stack web application like social media application, blogging website etc.
+I love to SOLVE problems.
+I am a passionate full stack web developer.
+I can develop complex full stack web application like social media application, blogging website etc.

 Specialties about him: